merovex-press/stranded-series/README.md

 ## Future Seasons

-* **SEASON 1** The first season ends with Gleason learning that his partner Lance has been covering up for the criminal syndicate.
+* **SEASON 1** The first season ends with Albert escaping from in a para-motor, flying over the mountains and landing somewhere he thinks is safe, only to be picked up by soldiers.

-* **SEASON 2** The second season focuses on Gleason trying to force Lance to do the right thing, but ultimately having to confront and arrest him.
-Meanwhile Gleason and ALISON become close.
-At the end of the season Max is kidnapped.
+* **SEASON 2** The second season focuses on Albert trying to earn the trust of the rebels after supporting the monarch, but ultimately deciding to find a way to escape again.
+Meanwhile...

 * **SEASON 3** The third season begins with the quest to get Max back.
 Gleason leaves the force to take matters into his own hands.